 That depends.
 Major insurance providers, including Blue Cross Blue Shield of New Mexico, True Health and Molina, offer beWellnm plans, but not all doctors accept them.
 You can talk to your primary care physician to see whether he or she accepts a particular marketplace plan.

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medicaid or CHIP, depending on age, income and disability or caregiver status.
 Such families may choose to enroll separately.
 They may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

-This guide was updated on April 25, 2022, with more information about premiums.
+This guide was updated on Feb.
+1, 2023, with information about open enrollment.

 This story is provided by AARP New Mexico.
 Visit the AARP New Mexico page for more news, events, and programs affecting retirement, health care, and more.

 Wednesday, Mar 29, 2023 at 6:30 p.m.
 Eastern Time

 Tuesday, Apr 4, 2023 at 6:30 p.m.
 Eastern Time

 Friday, Apr 14, 2023 at 8:00 p.m.
 Eastern Time

 Find information about getting a COVID-19 vaccine in your state.
 CDC information is available at cdc.gov/coronavirus; additional AARP information and resources are at aarp.org/coronavirus.
 En español, visite aarp.org/elcoronavirus.